 She is currently leading the £2.4m ESF Advanced Media Production project to develop a postgraduate-level training programme, supporting Wales’ creative industries sector by training professionals and graduates to exploit new technologies in media production.

 Helen is very interested in engaging with the public and communicating science, helping to plan and run outreach activities that aim to spark an interest in science and computer science.
 She helps run the Aberystwyth Robotics Club, leading the advanced group, and co-leads development of Barnes the full-scale model of the ExoMars rover.

 Helen is a member of the BCS, and is on the committees for BCSWomen and BCS Mid Wales.
-In 2017, Helen became chair of the BCSWomen Lovelace Colloquium, an annual conference for undergraduate women in computing.
+From 2017-2020, Helen was chair of the BCSWomen Lovelace Colloquium, an annual conference for undergraduate women in computing.

 - Computer graphics

 - Data visualisation

 - Computer Science Head of Admissions, Marketing and Recruitment (2017+)